Advertiser Disclosure

 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-Make sure you hire a licensed solar installer.
-This help guarantee that the work is done correctly using current best installation practices.
+Hiring a licensed solar installer is critical.
+This helps ensure that the work is done correctly using current best installation practices.
 While electricians and plumbers in Colorado have state-issued licenses from the Colorado Electrical Board or Colorado State Plumbing Board, it's up to counties and cities to issue their own solar professional if they choose.

 Check review sites like Google Reviews, the Better Business Bureau (BBB), and TrustPilot to see feedback from past customers about local solar companies.
 Detailed reviews can help you evaluate a company's reliability and customer service.
 Use caution with companies that have hardly any reviews or mostly negative ones.